 If practice makes perfect (which is a misnomer IMHO), how can these two quotes be true?

 A way to think a thought you’ve never thought is to shift from thinking about the past to thinking about your future.
-You can’t go back to the past.
-You can’t change what has happened, but you can get into a mindset of becoming and being the person or doing the thing you’re practicing for.
+Get into the mindset of becoming and being the person that does the thing you are practicing for.
 Imagine you are already that person.
-So many of us don’t believe in our dreams because we think we must know the exact path to get there.
+How would that person think and feel and act?
+Many of us don’t believe in our dreams because we think we must know the exact path to get there.
 You can’t know the exact path.
-Say goodbye to the past – it doesn’t serve you.
-Practice being your future.
+You’ve never done it before, and no one will do it exactly like you.